NEST: Neural Estimation by Sequential Testing: Method

 where $h$ is the size of the window and corresponds to the standard deviation of the Gaussian kernel.
 Using Equation~\ref{eq:parzen_windows}, we define the gradient component as

 \paragraph{\textbf{Uncertainty}} A common strategy used in active learning is \emph{uncertainty sampling}.
 The fundamental concept of uncertainty sampling is to allow the model to refrain from choosing samples that it is certain about and instead target the areas of the stimuli space that may be perplexing \citep{Settles2012uncertainty, lewis1994}.
+Commonly used acquisition functions such as \ac{BALV} \citep{Settles2009} and \ac{BALD} \citep{HoulsbyEtAl2012} use uncertainty quantification for sample selection.
 A neural network does not provide a built-in way to compute the uncertainty, but \citet{GalGhahramani2016} showed that the well-known dropout technique \citep{srivastava2014} against over-fitting can also approximate the network prediction uncertainty.

 The \emph{Monte Carlo dropout method} introduced by \citet{GalGhahramani2016} works by replacing the weights $W$ of a network $\hat{q}(y | \vec{x}, W)$ with $\widehat{W} = (\widehat{W}_{1}, ..., \widehat{W}_{L} )$, where